Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 "Nothing at all.
 Right?"

 Corinne: "Nothing for your ears, Rex.
-You just concentrate on what you're doing.
-Work hard, and do your best!"
+You just concentrate on what you're doing. **Work hard**, and do your best!"

 Scratching his head, "Sure, I will."
 And he went with the others away.
-Pyra stayed back for a while, gave Corinne a bow, before catching up with them.
+Pyra stayed back for a while, gave Corinne a bow of gratitude, before catching up with them.

 ### Footnotes: